leslieyip02/leslieyip02/README.md

-- 👋 Hi, I’m @leslieyip02
-- 👀 I’m interested in learning!
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me: leslieyip02@gmail.com
+I'm Leslie Yip, and I'm currently learning to code.

+Right now, I'm trying to complete the freeCodeCamp courses!